Foreign policy of the Franklin D. Roosevelt administration: Neutrality laws block response to aggression

-Roosevelt took office a few weeks after Hitler did in Germany and quickly spotted the aggressive nature of the new Nazi regime.
-He instructed the American representative to Geneva to say that if there was a threat to peace the United States was willing to cooperate with collective efforts made by other states to restore peace.
-Congress however immediately rejected this initiative by requiring that any embargo on arms shipments to aggressor nations, had to apply equally to victims of aggression.
+Roosevelt took office a few weeks after Hitler did in Germany and quickly recognized the aggressive nature of the new Nazi regime.
+He instructed the US representative to Geneva to say that if there was a threat to peace the US was willing to cooperate with collective efforts made by other states to restore peace.
+But Congress immediately rejected this initiative by requiring that any embargo on arms shipments to aggressor nations had to apply equally to victims of aggression.
 The neutrality laws of the mid-1930s forbade the president to discriminate between aggressor and victim, which effectively prevented Roosevelt from acting against aggression.
-When Congress rejected his proposal to join the world World Court, FDR commented, "Today, quite frankly, the wind everywhere blows against us."
+When Congress rejected his proposal to join the World Court, he commented, "Today, quite frankly, the wind everywhere blows against us."

 The 1930s marked the high point of American isolationism.
 The country had a long tradition of non-interventionism, but isolationists in the 1930s sought to keep the U.S. out of world affairs to an unprecedented degree.
-Isolationist sentiment stemmed from a desire to focus on domestic issues, bitterness over World War I and unpaid war debts, and fears that bankers (many of them Jewish like the Rothschilds) and munitions makers intrigued to involve the United States and European wars in order to make profits. public opinion showed a strong detachment from, and reluctance to become involved in, the growing crises in Europe.
+Isolationist sentiment stemmed from a desire to focus on domestic issues, bitterness over World War I and unpaid war debts, and fears that bankers (many of them Jewish like the Rothschilds) and munitions makers intrigued to involve the United States in European wars in order to make profits.
+Public opinion showed a strong detachment from, and reluctance to become involved in, the growing crises in Europe.
 Responding to the country's isolationist mood, Roosevelt in the 1930s never mentioned his previous support for joining the League of Nations.
 Learning from Wilson's mistakes, Roosevelt avoided provoking isolationist sentiment.
-Roosevelt was especially reluctant to clash with progressive Republican senators like George Norris, Robert La Follette, Hiram Johnson, and William Borah, all of whom provided support for his domestic programs, while demanding he follow isolationism.
-The isolationist movement dramatically publicized its conspiracy theories in 1934-1936 through hearings by the Nye Committee of Congress, which investigated the role of business interests in pushing the United States into World War I.
+He was especially reluctant to clash with progressive Republican senators like George Norris, Robert La Follette, Hiram Johnson, and William Borah, all of whom provided support for his domestic programs, while demanding he follow isolationism.
+The isolationist movement dramatically publicized its conspiracy theories in 1934–36 through hearings by the Nye Committee of Congress, which investigated the role of business interests in pushing the US into World War I.